iTerm2

 Download iTerm2:

-Visit the and download the latest stable release.
+Visit the iTerm2 website and download the latest stable release.

 Install iTerm2: